[This page currently being reformatted. Information in Date Order below.]

 3/7/67 - 11/10/68

-aircraft.
-The new CO, WGCDR Jake Newham, flew the first
+New aircraft.
+The new CO, WGCDR Jake Newham, delivered the

-Squadron Mirage from Avalon to Williamtown.
-Three more arrived
+first 3 Squadron Mirage from Avalon to Williamtown.
+Three more

-during the next seven days, although there were now 10 pilots to fly them.
+arrived during the next seven days, although there were now 10 pilots to

-successfully ejected from 20,000 ft after mechanical failure caused a
+ejected from 20,000 ft after mechanical failure caused a flame-out.

 (His battered ejection seat is today displayed in Fighterworld,